N3W3/FinancesLedgerToCSV/README.md

-# Finances Ledger-mode into CSV
+# Convert multiple finance Ledger-mode files into CSV

 # Introduction

-# Version
+# Versions

 # How that work